memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 ### Stack Pointers

-The Cortex-M architecture implements two stacks known as the _Main Stack_ (tracked in the `msp` register) and the the _Process Stack_ (tracked in the `psp` register).
+The Cortex-M architecture implements two stacks known as the _Main Stack_ (tracked in the `msp` register) and the _Process Stack_ (tracked in the `psp` register).
 On reset, the **MSP** is always active and its initial value is derived from the first word in the vector table.
 When a stack pointer is "active", its current value will be returned when the `sp` register is accessed.